tytydraco/yessleep/out/I_Exterminate_SixInch_People_for_a_Living.md

 “You counted eighty-six at Hartwell.”

 I remembered.
-The quarterly bonus had paid for Lilith’s dollhouse.
+The quarterly bonus had helped pay for the house.

 “How many survived?”
 I asked.